MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

       * Azure AD’s Tenant Domain Name: Azure AD’s tenant domain name.
 For example: contoso.onmicrosoft.com

 The AAD script takes about two minutes to run and outputs four values on screen: Client ID, Client Secret, Tenant Id, and Tenant name.
 Make a note of these values as they will be needed in next step.
 If someone else ran the script, ask them to share this output.
 A new app is created.
 If an app already exists with the same name, the script will delete the existing app and create a new app.
-In case of facing any issues after deployment please refer this [**guide**](troubleshooting.md#issue-7-azure-active-directory-configuration-issue).

 ### **Option 2** - Follow the Manual steps to Configure a Work or School account for your training portal by following the instructions below.